shanto462/HeightMapTo3dTerrain/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running by following these simple steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites